 The Trek to Lokpa

-Reaching Lokpa requires trekking through one of Nepal’s most pristine and untouched regions.
+Reaching Lokpa requires trekking through one of Nepal’s most remote and least-visited regions.
 Most treks begin from Arughat or Soti Khola, leading into the Manaslu Circuit, which combines high mountain passes, lush forests, rivers, and remote settlements.
 The route to Lokpa passes through the Tsum Valley, a sacred valley once restricted to outsiders until 2008.
 Trekkers follow narrow trails that wind along the Budhi Gandaki River, cross suspension bridges, and ascend through rhododendron and pine forests.

 The journey to Lokpa is challenging yet rewarding.
 Along the way, trekkers encounter villages such as Chumling and Chhekampar, where traditional stone houses, prayer flags, and friendly locals create a picture-perfect Himalayan setting.
-The trek requires moderate to high fitness levels due to high altitudes and variable trail conditions, but the breathtaking views and cultural immersion make every step worthwhile.
+The trek requires moderate to high fitness levels due to high altitudes and variable trail conditions, but the views and cultural immersion make every step worthwhile.

 Seasons and Weather Conditions